Article

 While some impacts of climate change are now largely irreversible, we can still minimise the worst impacts of climate change.
 But time is running out.
 The science is clear: we need to drastically reduce greenhouse gas emissions now if we are to limit global warming to 1.5°C.

 Businesses with less than 250 employees account for 99% of all firms in the OECD and 70% of the workforce.
-Small businesses have a big impact and have a substantial part to play in meeting our global carboreduction targets.
+Small businesses have a big impact and have a substantial part to play in meeting our global carbon reduction targets.

-If you run a small business, you should consider setting net zero targets if you have not already done so.
-Check out our free 3 Essential Free Tools for Setting Net Zero Targets for more guidance on how you can tackle climate change in your business.
+If you run a small business, you might want to measure your carbon footprint and set net zero targets if you do not already.
+Check out our Step-by Step Guide to Net Zero for SMEs and our free Step 3 Essential Free Tools for Setting Net Zero Targets for more guidance on how you can tackle climate change in your business.

 At Good Business Sustainability we pride ourselves on helping to make being green easier.
 We provide a broad range of sustainability consultancy services tailored to small businesses, entrepreneurs, and start-ups.
 GB Sustainability provides consultations, projects, and retainers across a range of sustainability topics and business sectors.